 Like Varidesk’s new ProDesk Electric 60, with it’s sole 60″ x 30″ desktop size option, Autonomous seems to be betting that customers will not care about optimizing the size of the desk for their available space.

 Assembles faster than other SmartDesk models

-The First Class SmartDesk is a little easier to assemble than their other models due to the fact that the crossbars are already attached to the motor housings of the lifting legs, reducing assembly time by about 20%.
-You’ll still need to attach the top arms, insert two bolts into each motor housing, screw the whole base down to the top, insert four machine screws into each foot, screw in the hand controller, attach all the cables, and so forth… you can get some idea of the steps in this sped-up video of the installation process.
+The First Class SmartDesk is easier to assemble than their other models as the crossbars are already attached to the motor housings of the lifting legs, reducing assembly time by about 20 percent.
+You’ll still need to attach the top arms, insert two bolts into each motor housing, screw the whole base down to the top, and so forth… you can get some idea of the steps in this sped-up video of the installation process.
 The First Class is not a pre-assembled desk like the iMovR Lander by any stretch of the imagination.
 But it is half the price.

 Speaking of speed, the Autonomous website claims a transit speed of 1.6 inches-per-second in its spec tab, but 2.3 ips in its sketch depiction.
 In our lab testing TiMotion bases generally move at 1.7 inches-per-second, so we are apt to believe the 1.6 ips metric.
 (In fact, the only desk we’ve ever tested with a faster transit speed than the TiMotion is the old Multitable Mod-E that boasted a 2.0 ips transit speed rating, and at that speed sounded nearly as loud as a coffee grinder.)